-The lists containing a number of candidates equal to or greater than three must be formed by candidates belonging to both genders so that at least one-fifth belong to the less represented gender (at the time of the first mandate after 12 August 2012) and then one-third (however rounded up to the excess) of the candidates for the office of Statutory Auditor and at least one-fifth (at the time of the first mandate after 12 August 2012) and then one-third (however rounded up to the excess) of the candidates for the office of Substitute Auditor.
+The lists containing a number of candidates equal to or greater than three must be formed by candidates belonging to both genders so that at least one-fifth belong to the less represented gender (at the time of the first mandate after 12 August 2012) and then one-third (however rounded up to the excess) of the candidates for the office of Statutory Auditor and at least one-fifth (at the time of the first mandate after 12 August 2012) and then one-third up to the excess) of the candidates for the office of Statutory Auditor and at least one-fifth (at the time of the first mandate after 12 August 2012) and then one-third (however rounded up to the excess) of the candidates for the office of Substitute Auditor.

 Only those shareholders who, either individually or in combination with others, own voting shares equivalent to at least 2 (two) per cent of the voting capital at the Ordinary Shareholders' Meeting, or representing any other percentage that may be established or cited by statutory or regulatory provisions, may submit lists.
-With resolution 18452 of 30.01.13, CONSOB set the minimum shareholding for submitting lists of candidates for the election of the Issuer's control body at 4.5% of the share capital, for the year ended 31 December 2012.
+With resolution 18775 of 29.01.2014, CONSOB set the minimum shareholding for submitting lists of candidates for the election of the Issuer's control body at 4.5% of the share capital.

 Ownership of the equity interest required, pursuant to the foregoing, for submission of the list, declared according to the terms and methods provided for in the laws and regulations currently in force.

 No shareholder, including shareholders in a relevant shareholders' agreement pursuant to article 122 of the TUF, or the controlling shareholder, subsidiaries or companies subject to joint control pursuant to article 93 of the TUF, may submit or participate in the submission of more than one list or vote for different lists, either directly or through an intermediary or trust company.
 No candidate may run on more than one list, on penalty of ineligibility.
 The lists may not include candidates who (without prejudice to any other cause of ineligibility or forfeiture) do not satisfy the requirements set out in any applicable laws or regulations are that are envisaged in article 148(2) of the TUF.